SAP-samples/btp-data-to-value-workshop/00-data-preparation/01-bookshop-hcs/cap/README.md

 ## License

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under SAP Sample Code License Agreement, except as noted otherwise in the [LICENSE](/LICENSE) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](../../../LICENSES/Apache-2.0.txt) file.xs